ATELIX23/ATELIX23/README.md

 # 💫 About Me:
-¡Entendido!
-Aquí te va el perfil en inglés con una redacción más pulida:<br><br>Hi!
 I'm a 21-year-old programmer from Mexico, passionate about technology and always eager to expand my knowledge.
 I specialize in languages like Java, JavaScript, and HTML, and I work with databases such as SQLite and MySQL.
 I also enjoy adding style to my projects with CSS.
 I'm highly motivated to continue growing in the programming world and push towards the future of tech!

 ## 🌐 Socials: